bintlabs/python-sync-db/merge.md

 merge subroutine would detect conflicts between operations that could have been "compressed out" completely.
-Also, and as shown in this example, a 'fetch' call on object _x_ would have failed since it wouldn't exist any longer.
+Also, and as shown in this example, a 'fetch' call on object _x_ would have failed since it wouldn't exist in the database any longer.
 This operation compression is the earliest phase in the merge subroutine.

 (Worth noting from this example is that operations can be sorted in some way.
 The sorting criteria is the order in which they were logged